amoghaddassi/RL-Automated-Trading/readme.md

-Reinforcement learning agent for trading in PyBrain.
+Reinforcement learning agent for trading.